tanmoythander/angular-gulp-boilerplate/README.md

 	gulp

-you should see the browser window pointing on localhost:3000 (opens another port if uvailable)<br><br>
+you should see the browser window opening address http://localhost:3000 (opens another port if unavailable)<br><br>

 <b>2.
 Build the source (Deployment Mode)</b>